 In a total knee replacement (TKR), both sides of your knee joint are replaced.
 The procedure takes one to three hours:

-- The wound is closed with either stitches or clips.
-A dressing is applied to the wound, and sometimes a splint is used to keep your leg immobile, but you're usually encouraged to move your knee as early as possible.
+- The wound is closed with either stitches or clips and a dressing is applied to the wound.
+In rare cases a splint is used to keep your leg immobile, but you're usually encouraged to move your knee as early as possible.

 Total knee replacement is a common procedure and the replacement should last around 15-20 years.

-However, you are still likely to have some difficulty moving, especially bending your knee, and kneeling may be difficult because of the scar.
+However, you're still likely to have some difficulty moving, especially bending your knee, and kneeling may be difficult because of the scar.

 Read more information about recovering from knee replacement surgery.